 This document describes and presents the recommended survey and mapping procedures and standard methods needed to spatially characterise and map the flooding hazard.
-It is not intended to be a list of mandatory instructions or methodologies to be rigidly applied in all circumstances.
-It serves to assist technical staff experienced in geomatics and waters resources in the selection of the most appropriate and flexible implementation measures, provided the decisions made are consistent with the latest PPS, and current MNRF flooding hazard technical guidance (e.g., MNRF, 2002).
+It is not intended to be a list of mandatory instructions or methodologies to be rigidly applied in all circumstances, but commonly accepted and recommended best practices.
+It serves to assist technical staff experienced in geomatics and water resources in the selection of the most appropriate and flexible implementation measures, provided the decisions made are consistent with the latest PPS, and current MNRF flooding hazard technical guidance (e.g., MNRF, 2002).